Andy-K-Taua/Survey-Form/README.md

 # Survey-Form

 Simple landing page for products in the neighbourhood/community.
-It solves repairs, maintenance, cheap labour
+Some problems it may resolve include repairs, maintenance, cheap labour

 ## Features